 What is Glaucoma?

-Glaucoma is a progressive eye disease caused by an increase in fluid pressure of the eye that results in damage to the optic nerve.
+Glaucoma is a progressive eye disease caused by increase in fluid pressure of the eye that results in damage to the optic nerve.
 Because the optic nerve transmits the visual information from the eyes to the brain, glaucoma can result in vision loss and blindness.
-However, with early detection and treatment, you can often protect your eyes against serious vision loss.
-Win Vision offers the Best Glaucoma Treatment in Hyderabad.
+However, with early detection and treatment, you can often protect your eyes against serious vision.

 What causes glaucoma?

-Glaucoma is most often caused by abnormally high pressure inside the eye caused by the buildup of aqueous humor, a clear fluid which is constantly produced inside the eye.
+Glaucoma is most often caused by abnormally high pressure inside the eye caused by buildup of aqueous humor, a clear fluid which is constantly produced inside the eye.
 The fluid buildup happens when the channels draining the fluid out of the eye are defective (open angle) or obstructed (closed angle), thus leading to rise in eye pressure and optic nerve damage.
-Win Vision is the right place where you find the Best Glaucoma Specialist in Hyderabad.

 What are the symptoms of Glaucoma

-Anyone having the above-mentioned risk factors should undergo comprehensive eye checkup to detect glaucoma.
-At Winvision, we have a state of the art clinic for Glaucoma Treatment in Hyderabad, which provides the following facilities for glaucoma diagnosis:
+Anyone having the above mentioned risk factors should undergo comprehensive eye checkup to detect glaucoma.
+At Winvision, we have a state of the art glaucoma clinic which provides the following facilities for glaucoma diagnosis:

 - Gonioscopy: This is done to visualize the drainage passage of the eye called the angle which is the junction between the iris and the cornea.
 A handheld device called gonioscope is placed on the cornea to assess whether the angle is open or closed.
 In addition, other causes of secondary glaucoma like new blood vessels (neovascular glaucoma) , abnormal angle anatomy (congenital or glaucoma by birth), angle damage (traumatic glaucoma) can be identified.